artus9033/Skia-Arithmetic-Calculator/README.md

 The available commands are:

 - `just configure` - Configure the project
+- `just configure-debug` - Configure the project in debug mode
 - `just build-all` - Build everything
+- `just build-all-debug` - Build everything in debug mode
 - `just build-gui` - Build the GUI application
 - `just build-tests` - Build the tests
 - `just build-docs` - Build the documentation